What does a full blood count show us?

 Torna ai contenutiIn fact, when you are referred for a test, you will already have gone through two stages of diagnosis that are equally as important as measuring levels in the blood.

-"The doctor will initially talk with you, to find out about your symptoms and lifestyle," explains Dr Cooper.
-"Then they will examine you for additional clues as to what might be causing your symptoms.
+Cooper explains that the doctor will initially talk with you, to find out about your symptoms and lifestyle.
+Then they will examine you for additional clues as to what might be causing your symptoms.

-If you are worried about why a test has been ordered or want more information about your state of health, it's important that you are open and thorough when talking with the GP during your appointment.
+If you are worried about why a test has been ordered or want more information about your state of health, it's important that you are open and thorough when talking with the doctor during your appointment.
 To help, it's worth writing a list of symptoms and concerns before an appointment takes place.

 Health anxiety